Ocna Mureș

 Ocna Mureș ([ˌokna ˈmureʃ]; Salinae, Marosújvár, Miereschhall) is a town in Alba County, Romania, located in the north-eastern corner of the county, near the Mureș River.

+The town administers five villages: Cisteiu de Mureș (Magyarcsesztve), Micoșlaca (Miklóslaka), Războieni-Cetate (Székelyföldvár), Uioara de Jos (until 1960 Ciunga; Csongva), and Uioara de Sus (Felsőmarosújvár).
+Its former name is Uioara, and was called Ocna Mureșului from 1925 to 1956.

+History

 The town is situated next to a large deposit of salt, mined in the past until the ceiling of the mines collapsed from water infiltration in 1978.
-Ocna Mureș has a chlorosodic products plant, a salt extraction plant and a spa which uses the salty water from the former mines.
+Ocna Mureș has a chlorosodic products plant, a salt extraction plant, and a spa which uses the salty water from the former mines.
+The spa is again open to the public, due to new investments made by the city and county in a new building with spa, salty basins, medical treatments, and sports facilities.

-The town administers five villages: Cisteiu de Mureș (Magyarcsesztve), Micoșlaca (Miklóslaka), Războieni-Cetate (Székelyföldvár), Uioara de Jos (until 1960 Ciunga; Csongva) and Uioara de Sus (Felsőmarosújvár).
-Its former name is Uioara, and was called Ocna Mureșului from 1925 to 1956.

-The spa is no longer running.
 The chemical plant in town was lastly purchased by an Indian company from a company based in Timișoara.
-Currently, the plant has ceased activity.
-The majority of high school students attend either Liceul Teoretic Petru Maior or the 'Chemistry School,' where many are trained to later work for the factory in town.
+Currently, the plant has ceased activity and the old buildings were demolished to make room for new enterprises.The majority of high school students attend either Liceul Teoretic Petru Maior or the 'Industrial Highschool,' where many are trained to later work in mechanics, electrical and IT.

 Exceptional students progress onto university studies, generally in nearby Cluj-Napoca or Alba Iulia, the county capital.
-The downtown was relocated after the mine was flooded as the ground became unstable.
-Now this area is filled with more than 4 large, very deep lakes.
-The center of town is now at the base of a large hill, the 'Banța.'
+The town’s salt mine was flooded in 1978 and the ground became unstable and collapsed.
+Now this area is filled with more than 4 large, salty and very deep ponds which are projected to become an big natural park.
+The center of the town and city hall are located at the base of a large hill, the 'Banța.'